 The charity has previously provided funding for schools towards soft play rooms, sensory gardens, sensory rooms and hydrotherapy/swimming pools.

 To apply: download an a project grant application form and submit to a local Wooden Spoon group.

-The Woodland Trust has 3,250 free tree packs to give away to schools and community groups for planting in March 2017.
+The Woodland Trust has 3,250 free tree packs to give away to schools and community groups.

 These are a great way to improve the school environment and to provide vital shade in the school playground.

 - Wild harvest

 Applications are currently closed.
 It will reopen for application on 11th September 2017.

 The following charities in the Community Grants section also provide funding to schools........